kpvd/datatable/README.md

 ---------------------

 1.How long did you spend on the test?
 Would you do anything differently if you had more time?

      I spent one and half day on the test.
 Yes I would do the following things
       1. Add different types of filter for date and numeric columns instead of using same Regex based filter for all columns
       2. Add plugable theames instead of hard coding styles.
       3. Expandable column width by dragging column borders

 2.In what ways would you adapt your component so that it could be used in many different scenarios where a data table is required

-     1. I would add better prender scripting to configure the datatable for many scenarios.
+     1. I would add better pre-render scripting to configure the datatable for many scenarios.
      2. Ability to run scripts on change of the cell value
      3. Frozen columns and rows
      4. Configurable headers with main headers and sub headers

 3.What is your favorite CSS property?
 Why?

       NA

 4.What is your favorite modern Javascript feature?
 Why?

-      Arrow functions is my favorite feature.
-It removes this binding issue.
+      async, await is my favorite feature.
+It removes callback approach and makes the code more readable

 5. What is your favorite third-party Vue.js library?
 Why?

        NA

 Datatable features
 ------------------

 This datatable implements the basic requirement expected from a datatable like sorting, filtering and scripting